sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-overview/hana-cloud-dl-clients-overview.md

     pico ~/.bash_profile
     ```

-    >Note that this tutorial uses notepad and `pico` as default text editors, but any text editor will do.
+    >This tutorial uses notepad and `pico` as default text editors, but any text editor will do.
     >`Pico` can be installed on SUSE Linux with

     >```Shell (Linux SUSE)